lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 is used (such as a previous PTE state), some algorithms may converge in relatively few iterations.

 The choice of :math:`x` and :math:`y` is discussed below, but crucially it determines the number of equations and unknowns needed to specify the system.
 For example, if pressure, :math:`P`, and temperature, :math:`T`, are chosen, then the subscripts are eliminated since we seek a solution where all materials have the same temperature and pressure.
-In this formulation, there are two equations and two unkowns, but due to the difficulty of inverting an equation of state to be a function of pressure and temperature, ``singularity-eos`` does not have any PTE solvers that are designed to use pressure and temperature as independent variables.
+(See :ref:`pressure-temperature-formulation`.)
+In this formulation, there are two equations and two unkowns, and one such solver is described below.

-Instead, all of the current PTE solvers in ``singularity-eos`` are cast in terms of volume fraction and some other independent variable.
+Most of the current PTE solvers in ``singularity-eos`` are cast in terms of volume fraction and some other independent variable.
 Using material volume fractions introduces :math:`N - 1` additional unknowns since all but one of the volume fractions are independent from each other.
 The assumption of pressure